 Cloud storage sites like Google Drive makes it easy to backup and access files from anywhere, and create and manage documents, spreadsheets, presentations, surveys.
 Google Drive is excellent, and free, but if you want better syncing and privacy then there are better Google Drive alternatives ⇣ out there.

 Cloud storage has changed the ways in which the world captures data.
 It has taken over as the main method of data storage: Forget about rooms filled with filing cabinets just sitting there taking up space, time, and manpower to sift through it.

 - Best overall: Sync.com ⇣.
 This is my favorite cloud storage provider because Sync.com is affordable, easy to use, comes with great security and features.
 Sync’s end-to-end encrypted storage platform and apps ensure that only you can access your data in the cloud.

 - Runner-up, Best overall: pCloud ⇣.
 Runner-up is pCloud thanks to its cheap price, and I love the one-time cost for a lifetime subscription. pCloud’s Crypto provides client-side encryption, which encrypts your files on any device and make them invisible to others.

 - Best free alternative to Google Drive: Dropbox ⇣ comes with 2GB of storage and is always free.
 Dropbox uses SSL/TLS to protect data in transit.
 SSL/TSL creates a secure tunnel protected by 128-bit or higher Advanced Encryption Standard (AES) encryption.

-Here's a look at the best cloud storage alternatives to Google Drive.
+Here are the 7 the best cloud storage alternatives to Google Drive.